mikedriessen/PrisonBreakMikeDriessenGD3A/README.md

 https://we.tl/t-37ifw7Ayfz

-#I decided you should be able to get it off git hub so the 3 GB map is now zipped inside the assets folder!!!
+#I decided you should be able to get it off git hub so the 3 GB map ant this should be inside the assets folder!!!
+You can extract this map from the MAP folder!!!